Vision & Mission

 - Tree-planting drive to combat desertification, improves the environment and revives local agriculture

-- Timberland has planted more than 1.7 million trees in Horqin Desert over the past 14 years.
+- Timberland has planted 2.6 million trees in Horqin Desert over the past 18 years.
 In 2015, we achieved the milestone of 2 million trees.

 Our efforts do not stop at tree planting, as we plan to commit to other long-term sustainable programs.
 Ultimately, we believe that service to the environment is a tenant of our corporate social responsibility mission, and that it is one of the ways in which we feel Timberland and its corporate citizens can become citizens of service as well.